 At its core, the problem with The Beguiled is that it can’t find the right tone.
 Coppola, who in the past has shown an exquisite sensitivity to this most difficult aspect of filmmaking, seems to be off her game here.
-It’s a sumptuous but cold and inert film that clashes with its Gothic-hothouse setting.
+In spite of its Gothic-hothouse setting, the film feels cold and inert.
 In addition to being the plottiest movie Coppola has made to date it’s also the quietest: save for a few ambient music cues (courtesy of Phoenix) and some period songs there’s not much in the way of a soundtrack, and considering that Coppola is usually so imaginative and playful in her use of source music that absence feels conspicuous.
 It’s her restraint in exploring the texture of the world she has so meticulously set about building, however, that feels most disappointing.
 Coppola’s usual willingness to take detours, to linger over the details of her sets and costumes, to move her camera through the space of her locations, to record intimate and unscripted moments between her actors, has been jettisoned here in favor of an approach that feels almost Kubrickian in its inflexibility and rigorousness.
-It’s not an approach that works for her, and it makes for a film that is as buttoned-up and repressed as an antebellum schoolmarm.
+It’s not an approach that works for her, and it makes for a film that's as stern and uninviting as an antebellum schoolmarm.